minprog/platforms/django/lectures/js/index.md

 ## Local Storage

 One thing to notice about all of our sites so far is that every time we reload the page, all of our information is lost.
 The heading color goes back to black, the counter goes back to 0, and all of the tasks are erased.
-Sometimes this is what we intend, but other time’s we’ll want to be able to store information that we can use when a user returns to the site.
+Sometimes this is what we intend, but other time's we'll want to be able to store information that we can use when a user returns to the site.

-One way we can do this is by using [Local Storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp), or storing information on the user’s web browser that we can access later.
+One way we can do this is by using [Local Storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp), or storing information on the user's web browser that we can access later.
 This information is stored as a set of key-value pairs, almost like a Python dictionary.
-In order to use local storage, we’ll employ two key functions:
+In order to use local storage, we'll employ two key functions:

 *   `localStorage.getItem(key)`: This function searches for an entry in local storage with a given key, and returns the value associated with that key.
 *   `localStorage.setItem(key, value)`: This function sets and entry in local storage, associating the key with a new vlaue.

-Let’s look at how we can use these new functions to update our counter!
+Let's look at how we can use these new functions to update our counter!
 In the code below,

     // Check if there is already a vlaue in local storage if (!localStorage.getItem('counter')) {